cgold264/expeditors-interview/README.md

   - Columns are grouped between sets of quotations and separated by commas.
   - There has been no standardization in the data.
 In order to compare residences, the data was standardized to only include alpha and numeric characters.
   - As seen in the data, abbreviations such as 'apt', 'blvd', 'st', 'ave' are used.
 It is assumed that these abbreviations are consistent throughout.
-For example, there will not be cases where the same address will reference apartment as anything other than 'Apt'.
+For example, there will not be cases where the same address will reference apartment as anything other than 'apt'.
   - It is assumed capitalization is consistent for Person names.
 All entries in data have consistent capitalization with the first letter of the first and last name being capitalized.

 2. **Object Relationships**